-Goal: Provide for an attractive environment within the developed portions of Darby and the protection of the natural environment within the Bitterroot Valley.
+Provide for an attractive environment within the developed portions of Darby and the protection of the natural environment within the Bitterroot Valley.

-1. Establish a program for improvement and maintenance of entrances to the community.

-2. Encourage the use of visual screening between residential, commercial, and areas set aside for light industry.

-3. Provide for land use controls, which will prevent incompatible land use development in the future.

-4. Encourage adoption of regulations, which control the use of signs along roadways and in commercial areas.

-5. Recognize the need for continued surveillance of blighted and mixed land use areas and the development of programs to reduce or eliminate the effects caused by their existence.

-6. Encourage the maintenance of vacant lots, alleys, and roadways.

-7. Encourage the protection of the natural environment within the Bittreroot Valley.

-8. Encourage the identification of historical buildings, structures, and sites within the community.

-9. Encourage the use of the County Weed Plan for control and elimination of weeds.

-10. Encourage the establishment of tree and shrubbery guidelines for public safety.
+- 1. Establish a program for improvement and maintenance of entrances to the community. - 2.
+Encourage the use of visual screening between residential, commercial, and areas set aside for light industry. - 3.
+Provide for land use controls, which will prevent incompatible land use development in the future. - 4.
+Encourage adoption of regulations, which control the use of signs along roadways and in commercial areas. - 5.
+Recognize the need for continued code enforcement of blighted and mixed land use areas and the development of programs to reduce or eliminate the effects caused by their existence. - 6.
+Encourage the maintenance of vacant lots, alleys, and roadways. - 7.
+Encourage the protection of the natural environment within the Bitterroot Valley. - 8.
+Encourage the identification of historical buildings, structures, and sites within the community. - 9.
+Encourage the use of the County Weed Plan for control and elimination of weeds. - 10.
+Encourage the establishment of tree and shrubbery guidelines for public safety.

-1. Assist Chamber in developing a Visitors Center offering information on Darby area.

-2. Develop a history of Darby and the Bitterroot Valley, including historic buildings.
-Use in marketing campaign to promote uniqueness of Darby.

-3. Adopt an ordinance for maintenance of trees and shrubs within town, for safety issues.
+- 1. Assist Chamber in developing a Visitors Center offering information on Darby area.
+Chamber of Commerce Visitor Center was established on South Main Street in 2016. - 2.
+Develop a history of Darby and the Bitterroot Valley, including historic buildings.
+Use in marketing campaign to promote uniqueness of Darby. - 3.
+Adopt an ordinance for maintenance of trees and shrubs within town, for safety issues.